gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

     * $H_0: \beta_\text{SATM}=0$ given *SATV* in the model vs
     $H_A: \beta_\text{SATM}\ne 0$ given *SATV* in the model.

-2. Validity conditions:
+2. Plot the data and assess validity conditions:

     * **Quantitative variables condition:**

         * The variables used here in this model are quantitative.
-Note that *sex* was plotted in the previous scatterplot matrix and is not quantitative -- we will explore its use later.
+Note that *Gender* was plotted in the previous scatterplot matrix and is not quantitative -- we will explore its use later.